Leptospirosis: Treatment

 Most leptospiral cases resolve spontaneously.
 Early initiation of antibiotics may prevent the progression to severe disease.
 Therefore, in resource-limited settings, antibiotics can be started once leptospirosis is suspected after history taking and examination.

-For mild leptospirosis, antibiotic recommendations such as doxycycline, azithromycin, ampicillin and amoxicillin were based solely on in vitro testing.
+For mild leptospirosis, antibiotic recommendations such as doxycycline, azithromycin, ampicillin, and amoxicillin were based solely on in vitro testing.
 In 2001, the WHO recommended oral doxycycline (2 mg/kg up to 100 mg every 12 hours) for five to seven days for those with mild leptospirosis.
 Tetracycline, ampicillin, and amoxicillin can also be used in such cases.
-However, in areas where rickettsia and leptospirosis are both endemic, azithromycin and doxycycline are the drugs of choice.
+However, in areas where both rickettsia and leptospirosis are endemic, azithromycin and doxycycline are the drugs of choice.
+Doxycycline is not used in cases where the patient suffers from liver damage as it has been linked to hepatotoxicity.

 Based on a 1988 study, intravenous (IV) benzylpenicillin (also known as penicillin G) is recommended for the treatment of severe leptospirosis.
 Intravenous benzylpenicillin (30 mg/kg up to 1.2 g every six hours) is used for five to seven days.
 Amoxicillin, ampicillin, and erythromycin may also be used for severe cases.
 Ceftriaxone (1 g IV every 24 hours for seven days) is also effective for severe leptospirosis.
 Cefotaxime (1 g IV every six hours for seven days) and doxycycline (200 mg initially followed by 100 mg IV every 12 hours for seven days) are equally effective as benzylpenicillin (1.5 million units IV every six hours for seven days).
 Therefore, there is no evidence on differences in death reduction when benzylpenicillin is compared with ceftriaxone or cefotaxime.
 Another study conducted in 2007 also showed no difference in efficacy between doxycycline (200 mg initially followed by 100 mg orally every 12 hours for seven days) or azithromycin (2 g on day one followed by 1 g daily for two more days) for suspected leptospirosis.
-There was no difference in the resolution of fever and azithromycin is better tolerated than doxycycline.
+There was no difference in the resolution of fever, and azithromycin is better tolerated than doxycycline.